h4l/headgear/docs/contributing.md

 [<img src="./headgear-GitPOAP-2023_278x300.png" align="right">][git-poap]

-You an contribute to the development of Headgear with or without knowing how to program.
+You can contribute to the development of Headgear with or without knowing how to program.

 - Reporting problems you've found in Headgear.